Stormont instructed to start work on Brexit port checkpoints

 A Stormont department has been instructed to start work on checkpoints at Northern Ireland's sea ports without delay.

 The Northern Ireland Protocol, part of the Brexit divorce deal, will see the north continue to enforce the EU's customs rules and follow its rules on product standards.

-When the transition period ends on December 31, some checks will be needed on certain goods entering Northern Ireland from Great Britain.
+When a transition period ends on December 31, some checks will be needed on certain goods entering Northern Ireland from Britain.

 Tenders for the work at a number of sea ports have been made public, with bids to be made by later this month.

-The BBC has reported that Environment Secretary George Eustice has written to Department of Agriculture, Environment and Rural Affairs (DAERA) officials pressing action on the facilities in accordance with the NI Protocol.
+The BBC reported that British government environment secretary George Eustice has written to Department of Agriculture, Environment and Rural Affairs (Daera) officials pressing for action on the facilities in accordance with the protocol.

-In a statement, DAERA said the minister had "sought clarity on a range of issues in order to minimise the impact or any additional costs on Northern Ireland businesses and taxpayers".
+In a statement, Daera said DUP minister Edwin Poots had "sought clarity on a range of issues in order to minimise the impact or any additional costs on Northern Ireland businesses and taxpayers".

-"The UK government have now clarified what is required and officials are progressing work to ensure DAERA implements what is needed to meet those requirements," the statement reads.
+"The UK government have now clarified what is required and officials are progressing work to ensure Daera implements what is needed to meet those requirements.

 "There is a binding international agreement passed by Westminster to implement the Northern Ireland protocol.